ilastik/ilastik.github.io/documentation/objects/objects.md

 **Note:** To see the results of changing the parameter settings in this applet, press the "Apply" button.

 There are two algorithms you can choose from to threshold your data: _Simple_ and _Hysteresis_, which can be selected using the "Method" drop down.
-The most important difference between the two is that hysteresis thresholding makes it possible to separate adjacent objects.
+The most important difference between the two is that hysteresis thresholding makes it possible to separate connected objects.

 Both methods share the following parameters:
  * _Input_ Channel(s): Select which channel of the probability map contains the objects